KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 T: integer; duration of the simulation

 initial_states: list or array containing two arrays of length number of nodes: one with initial states for v and the other one for w \
+If no initial states are given then random ones are created for every node. \
-either network or initial_states must be given
+Sidenote: either network or initial_states must be given

 # Use plot_activity(act_mat)
 Example: \